Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 }

-In this example, display: flex; converts the container into a flexible container, and justify-content and Align-items control the distribution of child elements along the main and secondary axes, respectively.
+In this example, display: flex; turns the container into a flexible container, and justify-content and align-items control the distribution of child elements along the main and cross axes, respectively.

-In the following project you can see an example of how we could implement flexbox, to be able to align the images and even be able to work with media queries to achieve much more responsive images when viewing them on different screens, so as not to extend this topic too long, in the following link will be the complete project where you can see the code with some comments explaining the important points in flexbox:
+In the following project, you can see an example of how we could implement flexbox to align images and even work with media queries to achieve much more responsive images when viewing them on different screens.
+To avoid making this topic too long, the complete project with code and some comments explaining important points in flexbox is available at the following link:

-As seen in the images, depending on the width of the screen, this is how they will be positioned, in the first case it is a width of 843 pixels, in the second of 558 pixels and in the third one 335 pixels.
+As seen in the images, depending on the screen width, the positioning changes.
+In the first case, the width is 843 pixels, in the second 558 pixels, and in the third 335 pixels.

 https://github.com/karlacabanas01/flexbox

-On the other hand, Grid Layout is a two-dimensional design system that allows the creation of grid structures.
-This approach is ideal when you want to organize elements in rows and columns, providing precise control over the location and size of the elements within the grid.
+On the other hand, Grid Layout is a two-dimensional layout system that allows the creation of grid structures.
+This approach is ideal when you want to organize elements in rows and columns, providing precise control over the placement and size of elements within the grid.

 Example of Using Grid Layout: